BrandonMachida/alaska-airlines-flight-delay-analysis/README.md

 ### 4. Dashboard Visualization
 A Tableau dashboard was developed to display insights interactively, hosted publicly.
 The dashboard includes:
-- **Summary Metrics**: Visualizes total delays by type (carrier, weather, etc.), with interactive filters for specific timeframes.
-- **Trend Analysis**: Displays delays by month, day, and time of day to highlight patterns and potential operational inefficiencies.
+- **Summary Overview**: Provides a high-level summary of key metrics related to flights departing from Honolulu (HNL), specifically focusing on delay statistics and route details.
 - **Delay Type Breakdown**: Allows users to drill down into specific delay types, understanding their relative contributions to departure delays.
+It offers insights into which routes and delay types most impact operations, guiding potential areas for improvement in delay management.
+- **Trend Analysis**: Displays a trend analysis of flight delays over time, showcasing patterns by day of the week, month, season, and week.
+This section highlights peak delay times, helping to identify when delays are most frequent and inform resource allocation for better delay management.

 [View the Alaska Airlines Departure Data Dashboard](https://public.tableau.com/views/alaska_airlines_departure_data_dashboard/Main) or see preview below.